Procedures

 2. How many facelifts have you performed in the last year as the surgeon in charge or primary surgeon?

-3. Are you Board certified by the American Board of Facial Plastic and Reconstructive Surgery or the American Board of Plastic Surgery?
+3. Are you board-certified by the American Board of Facial Plastic and Reconstructive Surgery or the American Board of Plastic Surgery?

-Complementary Procedures for Complete Facial Transformation
+Combination Procedures for Complete Facial Transformation

-Dr. Maas may suggest two or more procedures when a patient’s desired results cannot be achieved with a single procedure.
-Combining procedures can often enhance the results of each individual procedure, providing a more dramatic and more harmonious overall effect.
+After hearing about your goals during your consultation, Dr. Maas might suggest combining other procedures with your facelift when a patient's desired results cannot be achieved with a single surgery.
+Combining procedures can enhance the results of each one, providing a more dramatic and harmonious overall effect.
 Combining procedures can also shorten total recovery time and reduce the overall cost.
+Many factors are involved in choosing which procedures are appropriate for you.
+Dr. Maas will provide options and recommendations, and you will decide together.
+The most popular combinations for facelift patients include:

 Facelift and Neck Lift